What are the penalties for GDPR non-compliance?

 Hard drive destruction isn’t the only option.
 Luckily, there are software solutions available that permanently erase data bearing devices so they can be securely reused, resold or recycled without fear of inadvertently placing sensitive data in the hands of others.
 Where the client approves this option, TXO will wipe your hard drives using the industry leading Blancco data erasure software and provide certificated evidence that the hard drive or array has been completely wiped.
 Through our data erasure services, we ensure you stay compliant with the most rigorous regulatory standards, including the UK government standard of INFOSEC 5 (higher).

 Where can you get more information?

-There are lots of companies that are offering to help with GDPR and TXO Systems can certainly assist you when it comes to hard drive destruction and erasing data bearing devices so they can be securely reused, resold or recycled.
+There are lots of companies that offer to help with GDPR.
+TXO Systems can certainly assist you when it comes to hard drive destruction and erasing data bearing devices so they can be securely reused, resold or recycled.

-For more general information on the regulation in its entirety, you could visit the UK’s Information Commissioner’s Office which has an entire section of its website giving advice and information or alternatively the European Union’s GDPR website which also gives some very good advice.
+For more information on the regulation in its entirety, you could visit the UK’s Information Commissioner’s Office which has a section of its website giving advice and information or alternatively the European Union’s GDPR website which also gives some very good advice.

 *Disclaimer: This post is for general information purposes only and does not constitute legal or other professional advice.